 Applicants should be aware that energy upgrades may result in material alteration of the building or buildings involved.
 Where a project incorporates protected buildings or structures, advice should be sought from a conservation architect prior to application, to confirm whether the proposed works require approval from the Local Authority before proceeding.
-SEAI will accept no responsibility for verification of works or seeking permission that works may be applied to any protected structure.
-Applications received without the specified permissions will be declined and removed from the application at evaluation stage.
+SEAI does not accept responsibility for verification of works or seeking permission that works may be applied to any protected structure.
+Applications received without the specified permissions are not eligible for support through the scheme.